 - 1 small jalapeño seeds discarded roughly chopped

 - 1 cup fresh mint leaves

 - 2 green onions (aka scallions) trimmed and thinly sliced

 - 1/2 cup finely grated Pecorino Romano cheese plus more for garnish

-- For the chicken: Heat the oven to 350°F and arrange a rack in the middle.
+- Make The Chicken Marinade: Heat the oven to 350°F and arrange a rack in the middle.
 Combine 1/4 cup of the olive oil, a pinch of salt, a few cranks of pepper, all but 1 clove of the garlic, 4 teaspoons of the lime juice, onion, wine, and broth in a blender or food processor and process until very smooth.

-- Place dish into oven and bake for 15 minutes.
+- Bake The Chicken: Place dish into oven and bake for 15 minutes.
 Pull back the foil and baste the chicken by spooning the garlic mixture over the chicken.
 Cover the dish with the foil and return to oven and continue to cook, basting the chicken every 15 minutes.
-Cook until the chicken is cooked through and the juices run clear when pierced with a sharp knife, about 35 to 45 minutes total.
+Bake until the chicken is cooked through and the juices run clear when pierced with a sharp knife, about 45 minutes total.
 Meanwhile, make the pesto.

-- For the pesto: Combine the remaining olive oil (about 1/3 cup), pistachios, jalapeño, remaining clove of garlic, remaining 2 teaspoons of lime juice, and a pinch of salt in a small food processor and pulse until coarsely ground.
+- Make The Jalapeño Pesto: Combine the remaining olive oil (about 1/3 cup), pistachios, jalapeño, remaining clove of garlic, remaining 2 teaspoons of lime juice, and a pinch of salt in a small food processor and pulse until coarsely ground.